Assunta Legnante

-Assunta Legnante (born 14 May 1978 in Naples) is a visually impaired Italian shot putter.
+Assunta Legnante (born 14 May 1978) is a visually impaired Italian shot putter.
 She has competed in both the Olympics and the Paralympics, one of the few athletes to do so.
 As of February 2013, she is the current F11 shot put world record holder.
 She competed at the 2020 Summer Paralympics, in Women's discus throw F11, and Women's shot put F12, winning silver medals.